ueabu/spotify-to-apple-music/README.md

 like and retrieve the client id and client secret.

 <img width="941" alt="Spotify Developer Account" src="https://user-images.githubusercontent.com/73921414/218345782-3e915464-6a37-4953-a668-41716469cd7f.PNG">

 ### Apple Developer Account Setup
+Use this link to signup for the developer account: https://developer.apple.com/ .
+Once you have created the account you may have to wait 24 to 48 hours to have your account approved.
+After the approval, you should see the screen below and should be prepared to move to the instructions section.

 <img width="860" alt="Identifier_AppleDev" src="https://user-images.githubusercontent.com/73921414/218345141-32cbbf3e-c8e9-4587-8caf-f5910315a420.PNG">